 The current cyclical housing rebound is likely to prove stronger than most expect, given pent-up demand from household formations, aging of Millennials into their prime home buying years, and still-supportive affordability.

 Toll Brothers is positioned well within the luxury end of the housing market, where buyers exhibit greater financial health and lower price elasticity and public competition is more limited.

-Toll Brothers' ventures in City Living, Gibraltar, and Apartments will help the firm take advantage of greater growth opportunities in multifamily living and help smooth out earnings.
+Toll Brothers' ventures in City Living and Apartment Living will help the firm take advantage of greater growth opportunities in multifamily living and help smooth out earnings.
 Read more

-Toll Brothers' recent ventures in City Living and Apartments raises the risk profile for the firm that already scores very high on structural capital intensity.
+Toll Brothers' recent ventures in City Living and Apartment Living raise the risk profile for a firm that already scores very high on structural capital intensity.

-Brothers Robert (“Bob”) and Bruce Toll founded Toll Brothers in 1967.
-Bob Toll, 71, had been the CEO since inception until June 2010, when he stepped down to hand the CEO reigns to Douglas Yearley.
-The former remains executive chairman of the board Read more
+Brothers Bob and Bruce Toll founded Toll Brothers in 1967.
+Bob Toll, 74, was CEO from inception until June 2010, when he handed the reins to Douglas Yearley.
+Bob Toll remains executive chairman of the board and has gradually handed more of the day-to-day Read more

-Toll Brothers, headquartered in Horsham, Pa., is a homebuilder targeting the move-up, active-adult, second home, and luxury buyer with a $573,000 average price point in Read more
+Toll Brothers, with headquarters in Horsham, Pennsylvania, is a homebuilder targeting the move-up, active adult, second home, and luxury buyer with a $725,000 average price Read more

 Week Ahead: Will Housing Build on Its Momentum?
 Watch more